TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/trxctf25-free_the_monsters/index.md

 That said, i chose to writeup the cool as fuck road which involves writing a fake file pointer on the heap and then overwriting that pointer into `__std_err` (or whatever file pointer, stderr is handy since is not used in the context of this binary).

-##### If you have no idea what this means i highly encourage you to read [this](https://blog.kylebot.net/2022/10/22/angry-FSROP/), it contains far more precise and usefull information about fs exploits that i could ever sum up in this writeup.
+*If you have no idea what this means i highly encourage you to read [this](https://blog.kylebot.net/2022/10/22/angry-FSROP/), it contains far more precise and useful information about fs exploits than what I could ever sum up in this writeup.*

 As said, we are going to overwrite `std_err`: